 - If a character is a Walking Spoiler, the folder title still must have their name or a description.
 Concealing their name by calling the folder "Spoiler Character" is not allowed.
 If there are too many Walking Spoilers on the page, then all spoiler tags should be removed from the page, and a warning about spoilers placed at the top of the page.

-- For ongoing works, it is not uncommon to remove all spoiler tags before the current book/season/movie, in order to cut down on clutter.
-A warning that all spoilers up to the current book/season/movie are unmarked should be placed at the top of the page.
+- For ongoing works, it may be useful to remove all spoiler tags before a certain point (e.g. before the current book/season/movie), in order to cut down on clutter.
+A similar approach can be used for pages covering Shared Universe characters who appear across multiple works.
+If so, a clear warning that spoilers before that point are unmarked should be added to the top of the page.